 If homeowners could have three wishes for their homes’ exteriors, they would likely be these:

-There are at least a dozen types of siding you can put on your home — everything from wood and engineered wood to vinyl, aluminum, fiberglass, brick, stone and stucco, says Jim Eldredge, product manager at Sears Home Services.
+There are at least a dozen types of siding you can put on your home — everything from wood and engineered wood to vinyl, composites, aluminum, fiberglass, brick, stone and stucco, says Dave Lincon, a home improvement expert for Sears Home Services.

 There’s a reason vinyl is the number one choice of most homeowners.
-“It’s virtually maintenance-free,” Eldredge says.
-“Maybe once a quarter you should wash off any cobwebs, mud or superficial algae.
-That’s what might penetrate wood — but in vinyl you just rinse it off.”
+“It’s virtually maintenance-free,” Lincon says.
+“Maybe every few months you should wash off cobwebs, mud or superficial algae.”

 And vinyl has come a long way in terms of aesthetics.
 There are numerous grain patterns — smooth, oak and cedar — that weren’t options in the past.
-New extruding methods saturate the vinyl with color that will stay with it so it never needs painting.
+New extruding methods saturate the vinyl with color that lasts.

-“We have 22 different colors, ranging from tans and clays to blues, mosses and deep red brick, and we offer good/better/best options in terms of thickness,” Eldredge says.
+“We have 29 colors, ranging from tans and clays to blues, mosses and deep red brick, and we offer good/better/best thickness options,” Lincon says.

 Vinyl is easy to install, and, depending on the amount of rotted wood that needs replacing before the siding can be put on, a Sears Home Services crew completes an average-size job in two to three days.